Blyth and Tyne Railway

-The Blyth and Tyne Railway was a railway company in Northumberland, England, incorporated by Act of Parliament on 30 June 1852.
-It was created to unify the various private railways and waggonways built to carry coal from the Northumberland coalfield to Blyth and the River Tyne, which it took control of on 1st January 1853.
+The Blyth and Tyne Railway was a railway company in Northumberland, England, incorporated by act of Parliament on 30 June 1852.
+It was created to unify the various private railways and waggonways built to carry coal from the Northumberland coalfield to Blyth and the River Tyne, which it took control of on 1 January 1853.
 Over time, the railway expanded its network to reach Morpeth (1857/8), North Seaton (1859), Tynemouth (1860/1), Newcastle upon Tyne (1864), and finally Newbiggin-by-the-Sea (1872).
 It became part of the much larger North Eastern Railway in 1874.

 Following the takeover, some integration of service and facilities took place, but the Blyth and Tyne section retained its individual identity.
 In 1904, electric traction was introduced for suburban passenger trains on north Tyneside and part of the Blyth and Tyne system was electrified; the new trains proved to be a considerable success.
 Speculative branch lines built in the twentieth century were less successful.

 Passenger services on the Newcastle – Newbiggin (via Seghill), Monkseaton – Blyth – Newbiggin, and Newsham – Blyth routes, were earmarked for withdrawal by the Beeching Report of 1963.

 In the period from 1975, coal extraction declined and parts of the Blyth and Tyne system that were dependent on the mineral traffic suffered accordingly; the passenger business also declined.
 At the end of the 1970s, the decision was taken to establish a light rapid transit system, the Tyne and Wear Metro; this was based on the North Tyneside network at first and this started operating in 1980, using part of the Blyth and Tyne routes.
-Most of the remainder of the former system has no passenger railway activity now, although much of it remains open for freight.
+December 2024 saw the reopening of most of the former system as the Northumberland Line and much of the rest remains open for freight.

 History

 Before the Blyth and Tyne Railway

 From the seventeenth century, coal had been extracted in the area north of the River Tyne, at first close to the river to allow onwards transport by boat.
 As the easiest deposits close to the river became worked out, the focus of mining was pushed back further, and transport to the waterway was essential.
 Wooden waggonways were introduced and were relatively successful, but a major limitation was the issue of wayleaves, by which owners of land on the proposed route could demand payment, usually on a tonnage basis, for allowing the passage of the wagons.
 The wayleave demands were heavy, and this continued to be a major difficulty.

-Wallace (1869) recorded that "in 1723, Plessy colliery was in the hands of Richard Ridley; and as he was a man of both wealth and enterprise he would in all probability make the railway by which the coals then came to Blyth".
-The harbour at Blyth was used for the onward transport by coastal shipping.